JamesCC/VMXProxyPy/readme.md

 Look for the "Starting VMXProxy" line and uncomment if you want the simulations and adjust any port numbers.
 Make sure you serial port is attached (if using a USB to serial port adapter).
 If you are under any doubt as to what it might be instantiated as (/dev/ttyUSB0 is not unusual), disconnect it, reconnect it and type... `dmesg`.
-In the last douzen or so lines it will indicate the dev name for the USB Serial Port connection.
+In the last dozen or so lines it will indicate the dev name for the USB Serial Port connection.

 Now install the service...

     sudo apt-get install screen
-    sudo rake install                           # install service
+    sudo make install                           # install service
     sudo /etc/init.d/VMXProxyStartup start      # start service

 You can query the state of the service...